serkanshentyurk/flow_cytometry_project/README.md

      ```

 - **On macOS:**
+- Option 1:
   1. Open the **Terminal**.
   2. Navigate to the folder where you want to save the project:
      ```bash
      cd ~/Desktop
      ```
+   3. Clone the repository:
+     ```bash
+     git clone <repository-url>
+     ```
+- Option 2:
+  1. Double click to the folder where you want to save the project.
+  2. Click `New Terminal at Folder`
   3. Clone the repository:
      ```bash
      git clone <repository-url>